Keyboard shortcuts

 For quick tasks without entering the interactive shell:

-agsh -p "what is my current working directory?"
+agsh "what is my current working directory?"

 The process exits after the agent responds.